-How we handle your homeowners or condominium association in Fairlington
+How we manage your homeowners or condominium association in Fairlington

-We require that the renter abide by all community and association covenants.
-To guide us in this endeavor, we need the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association rules.
+To help us in this endeavor, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
+Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a free archive for property owners in Fairlington
+a good source for rental investors in Fairlington

 - Collections and evictions